Ha1seZz/calgary-housing-parser/README.md

 ├── README.md               # Project documentation.
 └── LICENSE                 # License for the project.
 ```

+## Requirements
+Prerequisites
+- Python 3.8 or higher
+- Internet connection (for fetching data)

 ## 📝 Usage
 1. Clone the repository: